 …and thank you for visiting our website!

 We hope you’ll find the information on the following pages interesting and informative – perhaps even so interesting that you’d like to Join Us?

-Urgent action is based on a simple idea: when someone is in immediate danger of serious abuse, the government responsible for perpetrating or failing to prevent that abuse will receive thousands of faxes, emails and letters from every part of the globe.
+Urgent action is based on a simple idea: when someone is in immediate danger of serious abuse, the legal body responsible (often a government) for perpetrating or failing to prevent that abuse will receive thousands of faxes, emails and letters from every part of the globe.
 This may be a government.
-Those messages tell the authorities that the world is watching, and create pressure to stop the abuse.
+Those messages tell the responsible paty that the world is watching, and create pressure to stop the abuse.

 The network issues about 400 new cases and up to 300 updates each year, addressing not only torture but also death threats, the death penalty, ‚enforced disappearance‘, forced repatriation, extrajudicial execution, secret detention, forced evictions and a range of other grave human rights violations.

 Some critical human rights situations require a particularly quick response from our supporters around the world.
 In those emergency situations, which may be caused by armed conflict or other humanitarian emergencies, Amnesty International activates its Crisis Action Network.

-How does Urgent Action writing work?
-Please watch this 1 minute clip (in German) Wie gewöhnliche Menschen etwas Außergewöhnliches leisten and please see the success stories page.
+Even though only in German, perhaps you’ll enjoy watching this 1 minute clip Wie gewöhnliche Menschen etwas Außergewöhnliches leisten and please see our success stories page.

 Everyone can learn how to write polite letters.
-Navigate to the urgent actions page and get a first glance at how we convert background information into a fast help appeal.
+Background information is converted into a fast help appeal.
 Please find more information on the About Us page.

-Amnesty International's Urgent Action Network is made up of 150,000 people around the world with diverse backgrounds who are outraged by injustice and prepared to act swiftly at critical moments to stop it.
+Amnesty International’s Urgent Action Network is made up of an estimated 150.000 people around the world with diverse backgrounds who are outraged by injustice and prepared to act swiftly at critical moments to stop it.

-For more than 35 years, the network has protected people from torture and ill-treatment, obtained the release of people who were wrongly - and sometimes secretly - detained, and secured access to medical treatment or legal counsel for prisoners.
+For many years, the network has protected people from torture and ill-treatment, obtained the release of people who were wrongly – and sometimes secretly – detained, and secured access to medical treatment or legal counsel for prisoners.
 Sometimes it has even saved lives.